suma12/amr/README.md

 ```

 ### Capture/storage of AMR RTP payload with Wireshark
-On Wireshar 2.2.1 (the procedure may differ slightly in other releases)
+On Wireshark 2.2.1 (the procedure may differ slightly in other releases)

 1. Filter packets of interest (e.g. by 'rtp')
 2. Telephony -> RTP -> Stream analysis